-The training period shall be the calendar year, from January 1 to December 31, of each year.
-In-service training in excess of 24 hours each year shall not be credited towards any future or prior training period.
+- (I) The training period shall be the calendar year, from January 1 to December 31, of each year.
+In-service training in excess of 24 hours each year shall not be credited towards any future or prior training period. - (II) Remedial training hours completed after January 1 to gain compliance for a prior calendar year shall not count towards the current year requirement.